dipunj/PAP/flask_app/routes.md

 <!-- 5.
 Add option on admin page to add/delete a professor -->
 <!-- 7. result page for student -->
 <!-- 10. fix reset project list option -->

+## Frontend New TODO

+1. sort userlist input file before adding to database
+2. change password on every page
+3. improve all students page
+4. add all students page to admin page
+5. Reorganise divs on manage users(rename to manage faculty) page
+6. after leader sends request to a tentative group, show that group's information(improve this page)
+7. add check on delete/add faculty and current project list reset if a student has made a subject preference submission
+8. make the header image less tall

+## Advanced feature

+1. on compute -> find all those leaders whose groups have not yet been finalised
+2. randomly form groups
+3. and then compute